krocki/l2p2/README.md

 *This is a header-only library*
 ## Compiling tests/benchmarks
-Clone the repository and all dependencies (with `git clone --recursive`) Or run:
+Clone the repository and all dependencies (with `git clone --recursive`) or run:
 ```
 git submodule update --init --recursive
 ```